317:40-9-1. Self-directed services (SDS)

 (K) Cultural diversity; and

-(3) Agree to utilize the services of a FMS subagent;
+(3) Agrees to utilize the FMS subagent services;

-(4) Agree to pay administrative costs for background checks, FMS subagent fee, and workers' compensation insurance from his or her SDS budget;
+(4) Agrees to pay administrative costs for background checks, FMS subagent fees, and workers' compensation insurance from his or her SDS budget;

-(5) Comply with federal and state employment laws and ensure no employee works more than forty (40) hours per week in the capacity of an SD-HTS;
+(5) Complies with federal and state employment laws and ensures no employee works more than forty (40) hours per week in an SD-HTS capacity;

-(6) Ensure that each employee is qualified to provide the services for which he or she is employed and that all billed services are actually provided;
+(6) Ensures that each employee is qualified to provide the services for which he or she is employed to do and that all billed services are actually provided;

-(8) Recruit, hire, supervise, and discharge all employees providing self-directed services, when necessary;
+(8) Recruits, hires, supervises, and discharges all employees providing SDS, when necessary;

-(12) Participate in the Individual Plan and SDS budget process;
+(12) Participates in the Plan and SDS budget process;

-(13) Immediately notify the case manager of any emergencies or changes in circumstances that may require modification of the type or amount of services provided for in the member's Individual Plan or SDS budget;
+(13) Notifies the DDS case manager of any emergencies or changes in circumstances that may require modification of the type or amount of services provided for in the member's Plan or SDS budget;

-(14) Wait for approval of budget modifications before implementing changes;
+(14) Waits for budget modification approval before implementing changes;

-(15) Comply with DDS and OHCA administrative rules;
+(15) Complies with DDS and OHCA administrative rules;

-(17) Cooperate with FMS subagent requirements to ensure accurate records and prompt payroll processing including:
+(17) Cooperates with FMS subagent requirements to ensure accurate records and prompt payroll processing including: